szw/vim-bufferlist2/README.md

 You can adjust the displaying of unnamed buffers.
 If you set `g:bufferlist_show_unnamed = 1` then unnamed buffers will be shown on the list any time.
 However, if you set this value to `2` (default), unnamed buffers will be displayed only if they are modified or just visible on the screen.
 Of course you can hide unnamed buffers permanently by `g:bufferlist_show_unnamed = 0`.

 To delete a buffer from the list (i.e. close the file) press `d`.
 To delete all hidden buffers (the ones not visible in any tab) press `D` (uppercase).

-If you want to toggle between all buffers view and those related with the current tab only, press `a`.

-You can also jump between previous and next opened buffers with help of `p` (like _previous_) and `n` (like _next_) keys (note, currently displayed buffers does not count).
+You can also jump between previous and next opened buffers with help of `p` (like *previous*) and `n` (like *next*) keys (note, currently displayed buffers does not count).
 There is even a shortcut to open the previous buffer immediately: uppercase `P`.

-*Related* means buffers seen in that tab at least once.
+If you want to toggle between all buffers view and those related with the current tab only, press `a`. *Related* means buffers seen in that tab at least once.
 This feature, called internally *tab friends*, can be turned off by setting `g:bufferlist_show_tab_friends = 0`.
 To see all buffers by default switch `g:bufferlist_show_tab_friends = 1`.
 If you set `g:bufferlist_show_tab_friends = 2` (default) tab friends are turned on and visible by default.
 Of course, the `a` key can toggle the